 The appearance of nevi in childhood is a variant of the norm.

-Changing the color of hanging nevi
+Change in color of hanging nevi

-Video: “Mole removal.
-Videodermatoscopy»
+Video: “Removing moles.
+Videodermatoscopy"

 Removal